-Unauthorised absences are those which the school does not consider reasonable.
+Unauthorised absences are those which the school does not consider reasonable or justifiable.
 If school has followed its attendance procedures and a pupil continues to have unauthorised absences, the school may see seek advice from the local authority School Attendance Support Team or request legal interventions from the School Attendance Legal Team.
 Examples of unauthorised absences are:

-- Parents/carers keeping children off school unnecessarily. - Truancy during the school day. - Absences which are not explained satisfactorily. - Children who arrive at school after the register has closed. - Days off for shopping, birthdays or looking after other children. - Day trips and holidays in term time which have not been agreed by the head teacher. - Days that exceed the amount of leave agreed by the head teacher.
+- Parents/carers keeping their child off school unnecessarily. - Absences which are not explained satisfactorily. - Pupils who arrive at school after the register has closed and without a legitimate reason (see section 4.2).

+- Days off for shopping, birthdays or looking after other children. - Day trips and other leave in term time which have not been agreed by the head teacher. - Days that exceed an amount of leave agreed by the head teacher.

-It is the head teacher's responsibility to decide if an absence is authorised or unauthorised.
-Hence, if there is any ambiguity relating to an absence, school may request further evidence from parents before an absence is authorised.
-This may be in the form of a prescription, appointment card or similar.
-Parents should not ask their doctor (GP) to provide "sick notes" to excuse absence.
+It is the head teacher's responsibility to decide if an absence is authorised or unauthorised and, if there is any uncertainty relating to an absence, school may request further confirmation from parents before an absence is authorised.
+For absence due to illness, this may be in the form of: